cf-toolsuite/cf-kaizen/docs/LIBRECHAT.md

 > Replace `USERNAME` above with your GitHub account username.
 And make sure you exported a valid `GITHUB_TOKEN` environment variable beforehand.
 If you're unsure how to setup your token, consult this [documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

-The UI will be accessible on http://localhost:3080
+The UI will be accessible on http://localhost:3080.

-#### Configuring agents

-// TODO
+After signing up for a new account, you'll want to create an agent for each MCP server you registered in `librechat.yaml`.

+Consult the [Agents](https://www.librechat.ai/docs/features/agents) documentation for how to do that.

+> [!NOTE]
+> Here's an example of an agent named "Marsden" answering an inquiry via a Butler MCP server instance.

 ![Screenshot of tools enabled in LibreChat](snap-from-librechat.png)